-Streamflow conditions across South Gippsland are summarised in Figure 1.4 for sites on the Tarwin River East Branch and Tarra River.
+Streamflow conditions across South Gippsland are summarised in Figure 1-4 for sites on the Tarwin River East Branch and Tarra River.
 These charts compare the recent streamflow observations with their long-term average monthly streamflow characteristics, and demonstrate that flow conditions have been well below the long term average at both these sites for long periods over the last 12 months.
 Similar observations can be made across the whole region.
-Relatively high flow conditions were observed in December 2017, in response to the spring rainfalls in 2017.
-Since then, relatively low streamflow conditions have prevailed.
+Above average flow conditions were observed across August and September in 2019, in response to the higher rainfalls for these months.

-Figure 1.4 : Recent and long term average monthly streamflow for Tarwin River East Branch at Dumbalk (227226) and Tarra River at Fishers (227225)
+Figure 1-4 : Recent and long term average monthly streamflow for Tarwin River East Branch at Dumbalk (227226) and Tarra River at Fishers (227225)